srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 cluster and deploy a lab there.

 This quickstart uses [kind](https://kind.sigs.k8s.io/) to create a local kubernetes cluster and then deploys clabernetes into.
-Once clanernetes is installed we deploy a small [topology with two SR Linux nodes](../../lab-examples/two-srls.md) connected back to back together.
+Once clabernetes is installed we deploy a small [topology with two SR Linux nodes](../../lab-examples/two-srls.md) connected back to back together.

 Once the lab is deployed, we explain how clabverter & clabernetes work in unison to to make the original topology files deployable onto the cluster with tunnels stitching lab nodes together to form point to point connections between the nodes.

 Buckle up!

 ## Creating a cluster

-Clabernetes goal is to allow users to run networking labs with containerlab's simplicity and ease of use but with the scaling powers of kubernetes.
+Clabernetes goal is to allow users to run networking labs with containerlab's simplicity and ease of use, but with the scaling powers of kubernetes.
 To simulate the scaling aspect, we'll use [`kind`](https://kind.sigs.k8s.io/) to create a local multi-node kubernetes cluster.
-If you already have a k8s cluster, feel free to use it instead.
+If you already have a k8s cluster, feel free to use it instead -- clabernetes can run in any kubernetes cluster[^1]!

-With the following command we instruct kind to setup a three node k8s cluster with two worker and one control plane nodes.
+With the following command we instruct kind to set up a three node k8s cluster with two worker and one control plane nodes.

 ```bash
 kind create cluster --name c9s --config - <<EOF